Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 14 November 2025 06.26.54 UTC
+- WIB: Jumat, 14 November 2025 09.07.40 UTC
-- WITA: Jumat, 14 November 2025 07.26.54 UTC
+- WITA: Jumat, 14 November 2025 10.07.40 UTC
-- WIT: Jumat, 14 November 2025 08.26.54 UTC
+- WIT: Jumat, 14 November 2025 11.07.40 UTC

 Kutipan Inspiratif:
-"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: success
+Kategori: friendship